jimkang/lossyfortunes/README.md

       - If the final translation is the same as the initial text, `makeLossyRetranslation` calls the callback with the error and no translation.

 **makeLossyFortune(fortuneSource, lossyTranslate, callback)** uses `fortuneSource` and `lossyTranslate` to get a lossy fortune to the callback.
+- `fortuneSource` is a function that returns an array of objects, each of which have the following properties:
+  - text
+  - shouldTranslate
+- Each text that should be translated is passed to `lossyTranslate`.
+All of the texts, translated or not, are then strung together and passed to the callback.

 makeLossyFortune(fortuneSource, lossyTranslate, callback) =>
   - Where `lossyTranslate` is a curried `makeLossyRetranslation` that already has every parameter set except for `text` and `done`.